vojtechruz/spring-web-cert-notes-4.2/README.md

     - useNotAcceptableStatusCode - if true, will return HTTP 406 when view not resolved, otherwise the view resolver chain will just continue

 ###ContentNegotiationManager
 - The ContentNegotiatingViewResolver handles delegation to other view resolvers and checking whether they are able to provide desired content type.
 ContentNegotiationManager decides what the desired type is based on the client’s request.
 - @EnableWebMvc or <mvc:annotation-driven /> creates default ContentNegotiationManager
+- Accept header usually not used as browsers by default always send text/html
+- If match is not found, default content the can be specified using defaultContentType property
+- Mapping of format (html) to mime-type (text/html) is done either by JAF - Java Activation Framework (by default; can be disabled by ueJaf=false) or by specifying a map of format→mime-type pairs using mediaTypes

-- Content type resolution process order
+**Content type resolution process order**
    1. Check if there is an extension in url (.json); favorPathExtension=true
    2. Check if there is url parameter format (?format=json); favorParameter=true; "format" parameter name can be changed using parameterName property
    3. Check if there is a HTTP Accept header (Accept: application/json); ignoreAcceptHeader=false
-- Accept header usually not used as browsers by default always send text/html
-- If match is not found, default content the can be specified using defaultContentType property
-- Mapping of format (html) to mime-type (text/html) is done either by JAF - Java Activation Framework (by default; can be disabled by ueJaf=false) or by specifying a map of format->mime-type pairs using mediaTypes